 1) Paying for college: As I’ve written about before, our parents paid for the bulk of our very expensive college costs; Kyle graduated from college without debt and I had only $16,000 in student loans.
 That gave us a huge advantage in starting out our working lives, to have this wonderful lucrative education without having to pay for it after the fact.

-2) Letting us boomerang: My parents let me live with them for about six months after I graduated from college, paying only $500 for “room and board,” which was a nice discount from what I paid after I moved out on my own.
+2) Letting us boomerang: My parents let me live with them for about six months after I graduated from college, paying only $500 per month for “room and board,” which was a nice discount from what I paid after I moved out on my own.
 Kyle’s parents also paid for his room and board during two summers prior to grad school so he could pocket his entire paycheck.

 3) Wedding: Our parents paid for about two thirds of our total wedding costs.